mehmety7/RestaurantAppAPI/README.md

 # Restaurant APP API

-Restaurant App API is Spring Boot application that focused on user operations and restaurant bussiness for online ordering in generally.<br/>
+Restaurant App API is Spring Boot application that focused on user operations and restaurant business of locations.<br/>

 ## Descriptions